dmbarbour/glas/docs/GlasApps.md

 *Aside:* No support for unix sockets at the moment, but could be introduced if needed.

-### Reflection

-Reflection can weaken atomicity or isolation of transactions, violate component privacy, and provide a vector for covert communication.
-It is easily abused.
-However, it can be useful to support debugging, profiling, runtime extensions, and other features.
+## Live Coding

 * reload config
 * reload source
-*
+* SIGHUP?

-#### Background Eval
+## Background Requests

+Background evaluation can be understood as a use of reflection that weakens isolation of transactions.
+The idea is that we can evaluate a transaction, fail, but someone else can determine that we failed because we were missing some data that could have been cached prior to the transaction.

-A runtime can provide `sys.refl.bgeval(MethodName, Args)` to pause the calling transaction, evaluate `MethodName(Args)` in a separate transaction (logically prior to the calling transaction), then continue the calling transaction with the returned value.
+A runtime can provide `sys.refl.bgeval(MethodName, Args)` to pause the calling transaction, evaluate `MethodName(Args)` in a separate transaction (logically *prior* to the calling transaction), then continue the calling transaction with the returned value.
+The Args type can be restricted to plain old data.

 If the background operation fails, it is implicitly retried until it succeeds or the caller is aborted.

 Use cases: